ahmedabubakr92/Predictive-Maintenance/README.md

 # Predictive Maintenance - Multi-Label & Multi-Class Classifications

+The objective of the project is to provide a model that is capable of classifying if there's a fault in a device and afterwards classify the category of the failure that has occurred.

 The process of the project was as follows:
 - I've started by explaining what is maintenance and its types
 - Examples of Predictive Maintenance and its benefits